FrenchOrange/pokezelda/README.md

 * Tweaked trainer teams, namely harder rosters for important trainers, such as Gym Leaders.
 * An expanded Kanto, with restored dungeons, more trainers, and more items.
 * More sensible Pokémon distribution (as seen [here](docs/NEW_LOCATIONS.txt)), and more generous HM compatibility.
-* Every Pokémon available on one save file.
+* Every Pokémon available on one save file, and all room decorations can be bought or are gifted to you.
 * Fixed off-model Pokémon sprites.
 Palettes were also improved for a good amount of Pokémon.
 * Some QOL features, like "Running Shoes" (works by holding down B), and an automatic Repel reuse message.
 * Fixed [bugs and glitches](https://github.com/pret/pokecrystal/blob/master/docs/bugs_and_glitches.md).